Radomir Koković

-Radomir "Rade" Koković (Радомир Раде Koкoвић; born 6 January 1984) is a Serbian retired professional footballer and current football manager.
+Radomir "Rade" Koković (Радомир Раде Koкoвић; born 6 January 1984) is a Serbian professional footballer.

 Playing career

 Koković played football with Loyola College in Maryland in the United States between 2003 and 2007 alongside compatriot Miloš Kocić.

 In 2007, he returned to Serbia and played a half season with his birth-city lower league club FK Sloga Kraljevo, before moving, in December 2007, to Belgrade's club FK Rad.
 He took over as team captain during the 2010–11 season.

 On 23 March 2011, Koković moved to China and signed a contract with Chinese Super League side Changchun Yatai on a loan deal for three months.
 His father Đorđe is also a former footballer.

 From 2012 to 2014, he played for FK Napredak Kruševac and in the 2012–13 Serbian First League season became champion and got promoted to the Serbian SuperLiga.

 In the summer of 2014, Koković joined FK Zemun playing in the Serbian League Belgrade.
 After suffering, at one point, what seemed a minor injury, complications followed and he was forced to finish his playing career at only the age of 30 in the winter of 2014.